wullemsb/qhopper/README.md

 ```
 ## Usage
 ### Connecting to RabbitMQ
-Enter your RabbitMQ server details and click save
+Enter your RabbitMQ server details and click save.
+Writing the http or https is not required since it adds it automatically.

 ![login](docs/login.gif)